SuleimanFarah/sunpy/GSOC/2020/GSOC-2020-Abhijeet-Manhas.md

 ## 2. Chosen metadata columns in Response tables of DR Clients

-The one thing which bugged me while working with sunpy/net was ‘nan’ values in the wavelength column of the response table of DR Clients.
+The one thing which bugged me while working with sunpy/net was ‘nan' values in the wavelength column of the response table of DR Clients.
 This issue was also raised here [#3221](https://github.com/sunpy/sunpy/issues/3321).
 There really should be a way by which users can decide what columns they want to see in the table.

 The way I am thinking to solve it is by making a dictionary `meta_cols` data member of client class with keys as attrs (column name to be shown in the result table) and values.
 The `build_table` of `ClientResponse` will use meta_cols to make the `Astropy.table.Table`.

 The meta_cols values will be filled using helper functions defined within the source client class or to be retrieved from the file name read by Scraper.
-For example, for `GOESClient` the `get_goes_sat_num()` call  will result in ```meta_cols[‘sat_no’].append(sat_num)```.
+For example, for `GOESClient` the `get_goes_sat_num()` call  will result in ```meta_cols[‘sat_no'].append(sat_num)```.

 This will be of course followed by native and Fido tests for the implementation.